Kanika637/amazon-clone/.github/PULL_REQUEST_TEMPLATE.md

 <!----Please delete options that are not relevant.And in order to tick the check box just put x inside them for example [x] like this----->

-- [] I have made this from my own.
 - [] My code follows the style guidelines of this project.
 - [] I have performed a self-review of my own code.
 - [] I have made corresponding changes to the documentation.